simplicitesoftware/docs/content/CTG_50_docs/CTG_90_misc/LSN_220_databases-howto/databases-howto.md

 ### Business model upgrade

-The engine generates the `ALTER` of tables and columns with the name/type/length is updated during module import.
+The engine generates the `ALTER` of tables and columns when the name/type/length are updated during a module import.
 It replaces also the indexes and foreign-keys.
-- But the queries can be in error due to DB limitation or incoherent data (ex: alter a varchar column to date, the new User-Key is non unique in table...).
+- The queries can be in error due to DB limitation or incoherent data, for examples:
+	- altering a varchar column to date or integer is forbidden
+	- or the data contains mismatching data
+	- the new User-Key is non unique with existing records in table
+	- the index is limited to a certain size...
 - The designer must analyze the logs after installation to fix the DB/data errors before re-ALTERing.
+- Or contact the support for unsolvable problem or ask for advice.

 The engine **never** `DROP` a table or a column even if the business object/field is deleted
 - For rollback reasons in case of error